-To show our dedication to a more sustainable university, Homecoming will be planting a tree each Homecoming season.
-We hope to inspire all past, present and future Penn Staters to find their roots in tradition while branching out for a more sustainable tomorrow by bringing to light our sustainability efforts.
+To celebrate sustainability efforts, we will be planting a tree to kick off our new 5-Year Sustainability Plan.
+We are also continuing with our recycling effort, HOPE.
+To inspire the past, present, and future of Homecoming, these two initiates reach all of Penn State’s community.
+We help the community finds their roots in tradition while branching out for a more sustainable tomorrow by bringing to light our sustainability efforts.